isomerpages/sportsg-safesport/_case-management/Case Management Service.md

 ##### Receiving
-Anyone can make a Disclosures or a Formal Report related to incidents of harrassment or abuse.
+Anyone can make a Disclosure or a Formal Report related to incidents of harrassment or abuse.

 A Disclosure happens when a person wishes to seek support or is unsure of his/her experience.
 Subject to mandatory reporting laws, a Disclosure does not trigger a formal process.
 A person may elect to turn a Disclosure into a Formal Report any point.